 Featured in Octane Magazine 2014

 Steve’s 32 Model B

 This 32 was the last of the fibreglass bodies that we produced, so for us this needed to be a special show build.
 With our love of Fords we picked a 429CJ with a C6 transmission, previously used in the Boston Brawler Gasser.
-VGSS Built a fully custom chassis with a 9″ rear.
-Along with custom front brake covers and a one off interior.
-This car is not just built for shows but with 450 bhp and is built to go!
+VGSS built a fully custom chassis with a 9″ rear.
+Along with custom front brake covers and a one-off interior.
+This car is not just built for shows but with 450 bhp, it is built to go!

-Richard originally bought just a cab/chassis along with boxes and boxes of parts.
+Richard originally bought just a cab/chassis along with many boxes of parts.
 We then set about building a show winning truck.
-Various custom touches were added into this build such as frenched headlights, custom dash, smoothed body, de badged.
-The big impact of this truck was the paint, originally due to be painted Orange, however this left with a VG custom mixed paint job.
+Various custom touches were added into this build such as frenched headlights, custom dash, smoothed body, de-badged.
+The big impact of this truck was the paint – originally due to be painted orange – however in the end the truck left VGSS with a custom mixed paint job.

-The truck was featured in Custom Car Magazine.
+The truck was featured in Custom Car June 2011.

 Built at our old shop in Newbury, this 37 Ford came to us with a TPI small block Chevy, and the customer wanted to run it with a supercharger.
 We bought a crate 350 and a complete blower kit, and shoehorned this into the compact engine bay.
 It as always going to be sticking out the top of the hood so this was modified to accommodate a shotgun scoop.
 We also changed the lights and added side trim and various other modifications including a repaint.